SciML/ReservoirComputing.jl/docs/src/reca_tutorials/reca.md

 # Reservoir Computing using Cellular Automata

 Reservoir Computing based on Elementary Cellular Automata (ECA) has been recently introduced.
-Dubbed as ReCA [^1][^2] it proposed the advantage of storing the reservoir states as binary data.
+Dubbed as ReCA [Yilmaz2014](@cite) [Margem2017](@cite) it proposed the advantage of storing the reservoir states as binary data.
 Less parameter tuning represents another advantage of this model.
-The architecture implemented in ReservoirComputing.jl follows [^3] which builds on top of the original implementation, improving the results.
+The architecture implemented in ReservoirComputing.jl follows [Nichele2017](@cite) which builds on top of the original implementation, improving the results.
 It is strongly suggested to go through the paper to get a solid understanding of the model before delving into experimentation with the code.

-To showcase how to use these models, this page illustrates the performance of ReCA in the 5 bit memory task [^4].
-The script for the example and companion data can be found [here](https://github.com/MartinuzziFrancesco/reservoir-computing-examples/tree/main/reca).
+To showcase how to use these models, this page illustrates the performance of ReCA in the 5 bit memory task.

 ## 5 bit memory task